 Each clone interacts with each other constantly and each performance is so layered, you literally have to pinch yourself to remind yourself you are watching the same actress play all of these roles.

-Orphan Black is a Canadian science fiction thriller television series created by screenwriter Graeme Manson and director John Fawcett, starring Tatiana Maslany as several identical people who are clones.
-The series focuses on Sarah Manning, a woman who assumes the identity of one of her fellow clones, Elizabeth Childs, after witnessing Childs’s suicide.
+Orphan Black is a Canadian science fiction thriller television series created by screenwriter Graeme Manson and director John Fawcett, starring Tatiana Maslany as several clones.
+The series focuses on Sarah Manning, a woman who assumes the identity of one of her fellow clones, Elizabeth Childs, after witnessing Childs’ suicide.

 There are a few constant characters in the series who have to interact with all the clones, all the characters Tatiana portrays, which allow us the audience to invest further into each characters storylines, and which throw us off the trail that they are all in fact acting opposite Tatiana.